Managing Connections

 Testing Connections

-When you test a connection, you verify that the selected authoring Data Collector can connect to the external system using the configured values.
+When you test a standard connection, you verify that the selected authoring Data Collector can connect to the external system using the configured values.
 Testing a connection does not guarantee that a running pipeline using the connection can also connect to the external system.

 For example, let's say that you use credential functions in connection properties to retrieve sensitive values from a credential store.
 When you test the connection, you verify that the selected authoring Data Collector can retrieve the values from the credential store and connect to the external system.
 A successful test verifies that the credential store is correctly configured for the selected authoring Data Collector.
 If the same credential store is not correctly configured for the execution Data Collector, then when you start a job that includes a pipeline using this connection, the pipeline fails to connect to the external system.